VarunSelvam/Wordle/README.md

 ### Safeguards:

-Safeguards have been created to prevent the user from entering nonensical entries such as _STAWL_ or all vowels like _AEIOU_.
+Safeguards have been created to prevent the user from entering nonsensical entries such as _STAWL_ or all vowels like _AEIOU_.
 Other safeguards are to prevent the user from accidentally wasting a guess by entering repeat words or nothing at all.
-Finally the last safeguard is to prevent a user from entering words greater than 5 letters which would cause the program to crash.
+Finally, the last safeguard is to prevent a user from entering words greater than 5 letters which would cause the program to crash.

 #### Message Safeguards
 Message Safeguards will display a message and then prompt the user to guess again.
 These scenarios will result in a message box: